Kent-Uni-Oxford-Hackathon/front-end/README.md

 Through the contract address the owner of the vairious tokens can be retrieved.
 This would allow us to create a leaderboard of users to show who is the largest holder of the tokens.

+### Fix API Call Limit.

+Due to the Etherscan API call limit for free access this limits us to 5 API calls per second.
+This would need to be changed (perhaps using web3j) or an pro API key to be purchased.

 ### Minor Issues and Unresolved Bugs

 These can be found in the [Issue](https://github.com/Kent-Uni-Oxford-Hackathon/front-end/issues) section of this repository.